A sequence of seven images showing a dinner party, joined hands, a person in a hat, a picture frame, lemon juice, a bun.

 1. There was a more relaxed, unselfconscious atmosphere

-* A pair of canvas espadrilles left on a seat inside the door.
+* A pair of canvas espadrilles left on a seat inside an open door.

 * Makeup and brushes jumbled together in comradely fashion in a comfortably bulging toiletries bag, left open at the side of the washbasin.

-* I got the impression that women felt less pressure to wear themselves out trying to keep everything immaculately perfect.
+* Out and about, I got the impression that women felt less pressure to wear themselves out trying to keep everything immaculately perfect.

 * This frees up time to live life more fully.